isomerpages/nlb-biblioasia/_oct-2009/The Myth of the ‘Squatter’ and the Emergency Housing Discourse in Post war.md

 #### Lee Kong Chian Research Fellow _Loh Kah Seng_ unpacks the myths and metaphors of informal housing in Southeast Asia and its associated post-war representations.

 <img style="width:50%;" src="/images/Vol%205%20Issue%203/MythSquatters/YoungCommunity.jpg">
- <div style="background-color: white;">A young community in Klong Toey, Bangkok, Thailand Image reproduced from Chira Sakornpan et al. (1971). <i>Klong Toey: A Social Work Survey of a Squatter Slum,</i> p.
-9. All rights reserved, Thailand Thammasat University, 1971.</div>
+ <div style="background-color: white;">A young community in Klong Toey, Bangkok, Thailand. <i>Image reproduced from Chira Sakornpan et al. (1971).
+Klong Toey: A Social Work Survey of a Squatter Slum,p.
+9. All rights reserved, Thailand Thammasat University, 1971.</i></div>

 Before anger was expressed over “slum” in Danny Boyle’s popular, multi-Oscar winning movie *Slumdog Millionaire* (*New York Times*, 21 February 2009), representations of informal housing (otherwise known as “squatter” housing) played a much more prominent role in Southeast Asia and Hong Kong after World War II.
 Boyle’s film depicted the dwellers of an Indian slum to be both criminal and cosmopolitan, although critics focused on the former.